World-Class Care Right Here in Kentucky

 Call 911 immediately if you have any of these symptoms.

 Stroke patients at the Kentucky Neuroscience Institute have access not only to the region's top doctors, but also to the most advanced medical technology.
-UK HealthCare was the first health care center in the region to offer the Merci® Retrieval System, a leading-edge tool for removing potentially lethal blood clots in the brain.
+UK HealthCare was a pioneer in the region in the use of catheters and other tools for the emergent removal of stroke-causing blood clots from brain arteries.

 Leading-edge stroke treatments offered at UK HealthCare: